 Now, for any $t>0$, we have

-Noticing from $\nu(g)<\infty$, \eqref{eq:ULT}, and the fact that \eqref{eq:ULT} also holds with $g$ being replaced by $g''$, the right hand side of \eqref{eq:FE} converges to $0$ when $m\to \infty$.
+Since $\nu(g)<\infty$, it follows from \eqref{eq:ULT} and the fact that \eqref{eq:ULT} also holds with $g$ being replaced by $g''$ that the right hand side of \eqref{eq:FE} converges to $0$ as $m\to \infty$.
 Therefore, the desired result in (iii) of this lemma holds. \end{proof}